faceyspacey/redux-first-router/README.md

 | /home              | <-> | { type: 'HOME' } |
 | /user/1234         | <-> | { type: 'USER', payload: { id: 1234 } } |

+*note: if you have more keys in your payload that is fine--so long as you have the minimum required keys to populate the path*

 Lastly, we haven't mentioned `pure-redux-router-link`yet--**Pure Redux Router** is purposely built in a very modular way, which is why the `<Link />` component is in a separate package.
 It's extremely simple